CollierExposed/collierexposed.github.io/index.md

 ## Findings & Exposures

 The investigation exposes a clear pattern of **sadism, coercion, and collusion** under the guise of journalism.
-Highlights from the Exposures series include:
+Highlights from the *Exposures* series include:

-- **Guppygate** — The fraudulent scandal engineered and exploited by **Stuart Collier**, whose blackmail tactics triggered the now-infamous 1990 call between *Darius Guppy* and *Boris Johnson*.
+- **Guppygate (1990)** — The fraudulent scandal engineered and exploited by **Stuart Collier**, whose blackmail tactics triggered the infamous call between *Darius Guppy* and *Boris Johnson*.
-- **The Daniel Morgan Murder** — Evidence positioning **Stuart Collier** as a liaison and fixer between corrupt police, private investigators, and Murdoch editors in the events leading to Morgan’s brutal 1987 killing.
+- **The Daniel Morgan Murder (1987)** — Evidence positioning **Stuart Collier** as a liaison and fixer between corrupt police, private investigators, and Murdoch editors in the events leading to Morgan’s brutal killing.
 - **Media Corruption Networks** — Collier’s sustained collaboration with *Alex Marunchak*, *Sid Fillery*, *Jonathan Rees*, and *Clive Goodman*, showing systemic abuse of information pipelines, surveillance, and suppression of criminal evidence.

 Each exposure contributes to a mosaic of corruption — a record that the Murdoch press sought to conceal for decades.